Kaliningrad: Russian Federation

 The town of Baltiysk, just outside Kaliningrad, is the only Russian Baltic Sea port said to be "ice-free" all year round, and the region hence plays an important role in maintenance of the Baltic Fleet.

-Kaliningrad Oblast was an exclave of the Russian Soviet Federative Socialist Republic and with the collapse of the Soviet Union in 1991 it became separated from the rest of Russia by independent countries.
-This isolation from the rest of Russia became even more pronounced politically when Poland and Lithuania became members of NATO and subsequently the European Union in 2004.
+With the collapse of the Soviet Union in 1991 Kaliningrad became separated from the rest of Russia by independent countries.
+This isolation became even more pronounced politically when Poland and Lithuania became members of NATO and subsequently the European Union in 2004.
 All military and civilian land links between the region and the rest of Russia have to pass through members of NATO and the EU.
-Special travel arrangements for the territory's inhabitants have been made through the Facilitated Transit Document (FTD) and Facilitated Rail Transit Document (FRTD).
+Special travel arrangements for the territory's inhabitants have been made through the Facilitated Transit Document and Facilitated Rail Transit Document.

 While in the 1990s some Soviet-era city names commemorating communist leaders were changed (e.g., Leningrad reverting to Saint Petersburg and Kalinin, also named after Mikhail Kalinin, reverting to Tver), Kaliningrad remains named as it was, though the city is sometimes colloquially referred to as König or Kyonig (Кёниг).
-The question of the name of the city has been raised multiple times; in 2009, the head of the city administration, Felix Lapin, said he personally supported the return of the historical name of the city, and in 2011, the governor of Kaliningrad Oblast, Nikolay Tsukanov, suggested a referendum could be held to resolve the issue, but stated that he was against renaming.
+The question of the name of the city has been raised multiple times; in 2009, the head of the city administration, Felix Lapin, said he personally supported the return of the historical name of the city, and in 2011, the governor of Kaliningrad Oblast, Nikolay Tsukanov, suggested a referendum could be held to resolve the issue but stated that he was against renaming.
 No further plans have been announced since, and in 2022 the government officially confirmed that renaming the city would be "inappropriate".

-Some of the cultural heritage, most notably the Königsberg Cathedral, were restored in the 1990s, as citizens started to examine previously ignored German past.
+Some of the cultural heritage, most notably the Königsberg Cathedral, was restored in the 1990s, as citizens started to examine the previously ignored German past.
 Since the early 1990s, the Kaliningrad oblast has been a Free Economic Zone (FEZ Yantar).
 In 2005 the city celebrated its 750th anniversary.
 In July 2007 Russian First Deputy Prime Minister Sergei Ivanov declared that if US-controlled missile defence systems were deployed in Poland, then nuclear weapons might be deployed in Kaliningrad.
-On 5 November 2008 Russian president Dmitry Medvedev said that installing missiles in Kaliningrad was almost a certainty.
+On 5 November 2008 Russian President Dmitry Medvedev said that installing missiles in Kaliningrad was almost a certainty.
 These plans were suspended, however, in January 2009.

-During late 2011, a long range Voronezh radar was commissioned to monitor missile launches within about 6000 km.
+During late 2011, a long-range Voronezh radar was commissioned to monitor missile launches within about 6000 km.
 It is situated in the settlement of Pionersky (formerly German Neukuhren) in Kaliningrad Oblast.

 Kaliningrad was one of the host cities for the 2018 FIFA World Cup held in Russia.

+In February 2025, Kaliningrad's power grid became disconnected from Russia's power grid as the Baltic states interrupted the interconnector at Viļaka.
+An estimated 1 billion dollars had to be spent (partially on additional gas-powered plants) to balance the grid internally.